nnm288/Decked-Out/README.md

 In the future when a working build is available, instructions on running and hosting the game on localhost will be added

 ### Commands
-'make prod'
+`make prod`
-adds, commits, and pushes to the main repo (functionality also available within github for Unity)
+Currently stages and commits all modified files, and then pushes to the main repo (functionality also available within github for Unity)

-'make dev_env'
+`make dev_env`
-installs requirements for running game currently there are no installations
+Installs requirements for running game.
+Currently there are no installations

-'git clone'
+`git clone`
-create a clone of the repository for personal use or for setting up github for unity
+Create a clone of the repository for personal use or for setting up github for unity